 Your doctor may also prescribe you medicines, such as non-steroidal anti-inflammatory drugs (NSAIDs) or medicines that suppress the immune system.

 It is important to see your doctor or rheumatologist (joint specialist) regularly to make sure the condition stays well-managed.

-There are also ways to manage symptoms yourself:
+There are also ways you can manage your symptoms:

-- dry mouth – drink frequent sips of water; avoid drinking alcohol; use artificial saliva, mouth rinses, sugarless gum or lozenges; keep your mouth very clean, limit sugar, regular check-ups with a dentist
+- dry mouth — have frequent sips of water; avoid drinking alcohol; use artificial saliva, mouth rinses, sugarless gum or lozenges; keep your mouth very clean, limit sugar, have regular check-ups with a dentist

 - general dryness — increase indoor humidity; use preservative-free moisturiser for skin; avoid drying conditions such as drafts from heaters and air conditioners, use a saline spray for a dry nose, avoid exposure to dusty or windy weather